MattFerraro/devsite/nextjs-blog/posts/cnc-router.md

 Very cheap, low-quality builds will use unsupported linear shafts which are held only at two points.
 This is a [terrible idea](http://www.mycncuk.com/threads/4356-Why-not-use-unsupported-rails) because the deflection for a given force is several orders of magnitude larger, leading to very low precision and lots of chatter, which leads to poor surface finish, slower cutting speeds, and shorter tool lifetime.

 This solution works for laser cutters and 3D printers where tool forces are negligible, but this approach is inadequate for a CNC router.
 Despite the drawbacks, many cheap designs still use this type of linear guide.
 Avoid this if at all possible.

+The one exception to this rule is if you design in much thicker shafts than would otherwise be used.
+A 2" diameter unsupported shaft may well be more rigid than a 1/2" diameter supported shaft, provided the end supports are also extremely strong.

 ---